florent37/AnimatedWidgets/README.md

 Easily add animations on your screen with AnimatedWidgets.

-Optimized for MVVM using Bloc, updating the `enabled` value of the widget will forward or reverse the animation.
+Optimized for MVVM using *Bloc*, updating the `enabled` value of the widget will forward or reverse the animation.

 Available widgets : `TranslationAnimatedWidget`, `OpacityAnimatedWidget`, `RotationAnimatedWidget`, `ScaleAnimatedWidget`, `SizeAnimatedWidget`